26 Oct What is VAT Cash Accounting Scheme

-Under the cash accounting scheme you account for VAT on the basis of payments you receive and make, rather than on invoices you issue and receive.
-The main benefit of this scheme is that you don’t have to pay VAT on invoices you have issued until your customers pay you, although it also means you can’t reclaim VAT on purchases until you pay your suppliers.
-You get automatic bad debt relief because, if no payment is received, no output tax is due.
+The main benefit VAT Cash Accounting Scheme is that you don’t have to pay VAT on invoices you have issued until your customers pay you.
+Although it also means you can’t reclaim VAT on purchases until you pay your suppliers.
+You get instant bad debt relief since no sales tax is due if no payment is made.

 You can choose this scheme if you expect the value of your taxable supplies (excluding VAT) during the next year (beginning at the start of a tax period) will not exceed £1,350,000 and…